 Suburb north and east of Richmond.
 Shirley developed somewhat later, gaining large tracts of inter-war bungalows.
 A major shopping centre, The Palms, is at the intersection of Shirley, New Brighton and Marshland roads.
 It was damaged in the earthquakes and closed for six months.
 North of Shirley, the Marshland district has been a major source of vegetables and fruit for Christchurch, but subdivisions are encroaching on market gardens.

 Suburb south-west of Aranui.
 Between 1958 and 1962, sewage treatment works were built where a sewage farm had been established in 1882–83.
 There are oxidation ponds and the Te Huingi Manu wildlife refuge.
 There is also a crematorium and four cemeteries – Bromley, Ruru Lawn Cemetery, Memorial Park and Linwood.
 It is the site of engineering works and a number of housing estates.

 Seaside suburb on the sandy beach of Pegasus Bay.
 In 1894 New Brighton gained a pier, like Brighton in England.
-This was demolished in 1965, but there is a concrete replacement.
+This was demolished in 1965, but there is a concrete replacement (opened in 1997).
 From 1887, trams brought city folk to the beach.
 New Brighton and the area was governed by its own borough council from 1896 until 1941.

-From the 1950s, houses spread south down the Brighton Spit.
+From the 1950s houses spread south down the Brighton Spit.
 North of New Brighton, North Beach had its own tram and trolley bus lines into the city.
 The suburb of Parklands has grown as land has been subdivided.
 The Canterbury earthquakes took a toll on New Brighton's commercial centre, with the loss of eight buildings, mostly south of the mall, and a decline in population in neighbouring red-zoned suburbs.

 Large working-class and lower middle-class eastern suburb.
 Linwood was one of the independent boroughs that in 1903 became part of Christchurch City.
 Linwood Avenue was the line of a planned canal between the estuary and the Avon River, but this was never built.
-A very large shopping mall has been built at the intersection of Linwood Avenue with Aldwins Road and Buckleys Road was damaged in the February 2011 earthquake and substantially closed until September 2011.
+The large Eastgate shopping mall at the intersection of Linwood Avenue and Buckleys Road was damaged in the February 2011 earthquake and substantially closed until September 2011.
 Linwood also lost two Victorian buildings: Holy Trinity Church and Linwood House.
 Falling rolls and damage led to the merging of two pairs of primary schools and the closing of the intermediate school.
 Houses were damaged, but few were demolished.